 For women who have come to think of their partner’s abuse as a result of a mental health concerns, it is a big shift to come to believe that he is 100% responsible for the abuse.
 We do not want to force or push this new way of looking at a woman’s experience but we can begin to open up this possibility.

-There are two questions we can ask: Does the partner behave like he is mentally ill with everyone, or just with the woman and the children?
+There are two questions we can ask.
+First, does the partner behave like he is mentally ill with everyone, or just with the woman and the children?
 If the partner does not consistently display “abnormal” behaviour, he may not in fact be mentally ill.
-Does having mental health concerns give someone permission to behave abusively?
+Second, does having mental health concerns give someone permission to behave abusively?
 We don’t think so.
 Mental illness and abuse are two separate things.
 As a helping professional, you are probably familiar with many mental health diagnosis.
 You know from experience that just because someone is mentally ill does not mean they are abuse.
 We help women to see this by pointing out that many of them have suffered from depression or anxiety but have not been abusive to their partners.

-Abuse and mental illness are two separate issues.
-The partner may, in fact, have mental health concerns that are widely witnessed in the community, but he is also choosing to behave abusively to his partner.
+Long term, we hope women begin to see that abuse and mental illness are two separate issues.
+Most of the women we support come to the conclusion that there partner does not have a mental illness.
+He is simply abusive.
+But even if the partner does have mental health concerns that are widely witnessed in the community, women begin to recognize that he is still choosing to behave abusively to them.
 He has two issues he needs to work on: his mental health, and his abusiveness.
 If he also uses substances, this is a third issue that he needs to work on.
 None of these can be used as an excuse to abuse.